-This document defines the 608 (Rejected) SIP response code.
+SIPCORE Internet-Draft Intended status: Standards Track Expires: January 24, 2019 E. Burger Georgetown University July 23, 2018 A Session Initiation Protocol (SIP) Response Code for Rejected Calls draft-burger-sipcore-rejected-01 Abstract This document defines the 608 (Rejected) SIP response code.
 This response code enables calling parties to learn their call was rejected by an intermediary and will not be answered.
 As a 6xx code, the caller will be aware that future attempts to contact the same UAS will be likely to fail.
 The present use case driving the need for the 608 response code is when the intermediary is an analytics engine.
-In other words, the rejection is by a machine or other process, as opposed to a human at the target UAS indicating the call was not wanted.
-This document also defines the use of the Call-Info header in 608 responses to enable rejected callers to contact entities that blocked their calls in error.

-Status of This Memo

-This Internet-Draft is submitted in full conformance with the provisions of BCP 78 and BCP 79.
+In this case, the rejection is by a machine or other process.
+This contrasts with the 607 (Unwanted) SIP response code, which a human at the target UAS indicated the call was not wanted.
+In some jurisdictions this distinction is important and may have additional requirements beyond the 607 response code.
+Specifically, this document defines the use of the Call-Info header in 608 responses to enable rejected callers to contact entities that blocked their calls in error.
+Status of This Memo This Internet-Draft is submitted in full conformance with the provisions of BCP 78 and BCP 79.

 Internet-Drafts are working documents of the Internet Engineering Task Force (IETF).
 Note that other groups may also distribute working documents as Internet-Drafts.
 The list of current Internet-Drafts is at https://datatracker.ietf.org/drafts/current/.
 Internet-Drafts are draft documents valid for a maximum of six months and may be updated, replaced, or obsoleted by other documents at any time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-This Internet-Draft will expire on January 17, 2019.
+This Internet-Draft will expire on January 24, 2019.

-Copyright Notice

-Copyright (c) 2018 IETF Trust and the persons identified as the document authors.
+Copyright Notice Copyright (c) 2018 IETF Trust and the persons identified as the document authors.
 All rights reserved.